mannan-python-developer/Smap-Email-Classifier/README.md

 - **Logistic Regression Model:** A logistic regression model is employed for classification, trained on a labeled dataset of spam and non-spam emails.

+- **Email Testing:** The notebook includes a feature to classify a sample email as either spam or ham.
+The code cell below demonstrates to use the trained model to predict the category of a provided email.

 ## Usage

 1. **Training Data:** Prepare a labeled dataset with examples of both spam and non-spam emails.